What is infantile haemangioma?

 The baby is best assessed early i.e. during the rapidly growing phase under the age of 3 to 5 months of age.
 If the lesion obstructs vision, it may prevent the development of normal sight.

-Propranolol is rapidly becoming the treatment of choice for troublesome haemangiomas and is the subject of several current research trials.
-Topical beta blockers such as timolol, available as eye drops or gel, are also under investigation for small superficial haemangiomas.
+Propranolol is the treatment of choice for troublesome haemangiomas.
+Topical beta blockers such as timolol, available as eye drops or gel, can be used for for small superficial haemangiomas.

 Other possible treatments include: